 You can choose to hire an IQPI in your area to inspect your pool, or to have Council carry out the inspection.
-See General compliance fees for costs.
+See Building consent fees for costs.

 We’ve introduced inspection fees to meet the new resourcing, record keeping and administration costs associated with ensuring all pool barriers comply with the Building (Pools) Amendment Act 2016.

 Pool barriers must comply with building code F9, restricting access to residential pools.
 MBIE has provided an acceptable solution (F9/AS1) as one means of complying.
 It outlines construction rules for pool barriers as well as the construction and operation of doors, gates and windows that provide access to a pool area.

 If you have a spa or small heated pool (less than 5m2) and it meets the conditions below, then the three-yearly mandatory inspections won’t apply to it and you’ll be responsible for compliance going forward.
 We’ll need to sign if off though, so if our records show that you’re a spa or small heated pool owner, or you have a new spa installed, please advise council and we will arrange an inspection.

 Spa pools can use lockable lids as a barrier if:

 - the pool has walls at least 760 mm high which can’t be climbed